elliott-farrall/dotfiles/README.md

 ### :screwdriver: Modules (Home Manager)

 #### **desktop**
+- [ ] waybar media module broken
-- [ ] Does not work well with user units (see https://github.com/Alexays/Waybar/issues/3444)
+- [ ] waybar systemd module does not work with user units (see https://github.com/Alexays/Waybar/issues/3444)

 ## :clipboard: To Do